A variety of little stars lit up at night.

-‘A walk in the Dark’ is a simplified map of Rotterdam with city strolls to avoid artificial brightness at night.
-Together with a more detailed map you can align the routes with street name information.
+‘A walk in the Dark’ provides city strolls to avoid artificial brightness at night.
+Together with a detailed map you can align the routes for street-based information.

 Recorded conversation with Vincent Sterne: